Last updated on October 15th, 2025 at 08:32 am

 What is cultural self-awareness?

-It is understanding your own cultural identity, biases, and assumptions, promoting open-mindedness towards other cultures.
+It is understanding your own cultural identity, biases, and assumptions, and promoting open-mindedness towards other cultures.

 Why is cultural self-awareness important?